4.4. Integers and recursion

 Addition

-When natural numbers are conceived as cardinals of finite sets, addition and multiplication in ℕ can be defined in the familiar way, which directly gives their basic properties from the corresponding canonical bijections.
+When natural numbers are conceived as cardinals of finite sets, addition and multiplication in ℕ can be defined from the operations of sum and product between sets (2.6), which directly gives their basic properties from the corresponding canonical bijections.

-But let us here develop these operations independently from the above definition of ℕ.
+But let us here develop these operations only based on the above definition of ℕ.

 n + 0 = n